sopra-fs23-group-4/sopra-fs23-group-04-client/README.md

 Connection between the front-end and back-end: REST is used to fetch and send information with requests from the front-end.
 When starting a new game, a stomp webstocket connection is established to ensure a synchronized gameplay for all players.

 ## High-level components
-To individualize the user profile (and adequately gloat in case of a win), each user can choose a winning quote on [Quote](https://github.com/sopra-fs23-group-4/sopra-fs23-group-04-client/blob/main/src/components/views/profile/edit/Quote.jsx), those who don't feel creative can generate a quote from a variety of quote categories.

-A user can either create a new game lobby as a host or join an existing lobby.
 To create a new game, it is crucial to choose fitting categories.
 This is why several options are provided in [Categories](https://github.com/sopra-fs23-group-4/sopra-fs23-group-04-client/blob/main/src/components/views/game/Categories.jsx): next to city and country the host can add custom categories or get random categories from the server to choose from.
-Once the categories are selected and settings chosen, the game lobby is created.
+Once the categories are selected and settings chosen.

-Once all players have joined the lobby with the PIN, the host can start the game and after a short countdown the first round begins.
+Once the round starts, a short countdown appears and the round's letter is revealed.
 All players are sent to the [Board](https://github.com/sopra-fs23-group-4/sopra-fs23-group-04-client/blob/main/src/components/views/game/%5Bgame_id%5D/Board.jsx) where they have to find a word for every category as fast as possible.
 When the first player is finished or the clock has run down, the [Voting](https://github.com/sopra-fs23-group-4/sopra-fs23-group-04-client/blob/main/src/components/views/game/%5Bgame_id%5D/Voting.jsx) begins and a majority vote decides on how many points each answer gets.

 All in-game pages are children of the [InGameRouter](https://github.com/sopra-fs23-group-4/sopra-fs23-group-04-client/blob/main/src/components/routing/routers/InGameRouter.jsx) which establishes a websocket connection with the back-end and passes the websocket messages as props.
 It also provides futher common functionalities like the blocking of backwards navigation and handling of tabcloses.